volcanicminds/volcanic-minds-playbook/common-questions.md

 ## Who keeps this playbook up to date?

-Whenever a new decision is made, whether it's by the leadership team or as a result of an employee suggestion that has been approved, the playbook will be updated accordingly.
-This ensures that the entire team is working from the same playbook and that everyone is aware of the latest policies and procedures.
-By keeping the playbook up-to-date, the company can operate more efficiently and effectively, as everyone is aligned with the same goals and strategies.
+The playbook is updated whenever a new decision is made by the leadership team or approved as a team proposal.
+The final decision for updates rests with the board of directors.
+This ensures everyone works with the latest policies and procedures, improving efficiency and alignment.

-Additionally, employees are encouraged to provide suggestions and feedback to continuously improve the playbook, ensuring that it remains relevant and effective for the company's needs.
+The team is encouraged to provide suggestions and feedback to keep the playbook relevant and effective.

 ## Who owns the legal rights to the software that you write?

-We transfer legal ownership of the software to the client only after they have paid for it.
-This is a standard practice in the software development industry.
-Once the client has paid, they will own the legal rights to the software and can use it as they see fit.
+We transfer the legal ownership of the software to the client only after payment, which is a standard practice in the software industry.
+Once paid, the client owns the legal rights and can use the software as they see fit.

-Please note that if we use third-party software with open or closed licenses, we cannot transfer ownership of that software to the client.
-However, the code we produce in-house is transferable to the client, along with the legal rights to use and modify that code.
+Please note that if we use third-party software with open or closed licenses, we cannot transfer ownership of that software.
+However, the code we develop in-house is fully transferable along with the rights to use and modify it.

 ## Do you work on-site with partners and clients?

-Every collaboration requires ceremonies, even in-person, to establish a strong and solid relationship.
-At Volcanic Minds, we have decided to work in an agile and remote way for various reasons, including costs, talent acquisition, work-life balance, market reach, and company strategy.
-While we maintain physical contact with our clients and partners when necessary, there is no doubt that our way of working leans heavily towards smart working methods.
+Every collaboration requires meetings, including in-person, to build solid relationships.
+At Volcanic Minds, we have chosen to work in an agile and remote manner for reasons such as cost, talent acquisition, work-life balance, market reach, and company strategy.
+We maintain physical contact with clients and partners when necessary, but we strongly prefer smart working methods.

 ## What tools do we often use?